-Thermal mass flow meters can also be used on the downstream side of the pill coating process to measure exhaust flow.
-In this case, a specialized splash guard and unique dirt resistant coating are required for the contaminated air stream.
+Thermal mass flow meters can also be used on the pill coating process’s downstream side to measure exhaust flow.
+In this case, a specialized splash guard and unique dirt-resistant coating are required for the contaminated air stream.

 Fluid Bed and Spray Dryers

 The pharmaceutical industry often uses fluid bed dryers and spray dryers.
-For both dryer types, accurate measurement and control of the inlet air are essential to assure the process remains stable and repeatable.
+For both dryer types, accurate measurement and control of the inlet air are essential to ensure the process remains stable and repeatable.

 Interested in learning about other industries that use thermal mass flow meters?